 - Enables you to target specific audiences with highly tailored messaging

 Much of what you’ve heard about content marketing was probably focussed on the external benefits of the marketing approach.
 But if your business has more than a couple of employees, you can also take advantage of some internal benefits that content marketing provides.
 For instance, content marketing can:

-- improve your employees’ morale by showcasing the wins they have contributed to and celebrating staff that have done a really great job
+- Improve your employees’ morale by showcasing the wins they’ve contributed to and celebrating staff that’ve done a really great job

 Another benefit of content marketing